dorjeduck/llm.mojo/README.md

 ## Development Roadmap

-At this stage, there are no plans for further development of this app, except for keeping up with Mojo's latest versions.
+At this stage, there are no plans for further development of this app.
 It primarily serves as a proof of concept, showcasing Mojo's ability to implement C-like applications in terms of speed and low-level programming.
 That said, I’m always open to new ideas or collaboration opportunities, so feel free to reach out to discuss ideas.

 ## Changelog